LoopKit/LoopCaregiver/fastlane/testflight.md

 1. Select "Build Loop".
 1. Click "Run Workflow", select your branch, and tap the green button.
 1. You have some time now.
 Go enjoy a coffee.
 The build should take about 20-30 minutes.
 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).
 1. For each phone/person you would like to support Loop on:
     * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
+    * Add them to your TestFlight Internal Testing group.

+## Build LoopCaregiver (Optional)

+1. Click on the "Actions" tab of your LoopWorkspace repository.
+1. Select "Build LoopCaregiver".
+1. Click "Run Workflow", select your branch, and tap the green button.
+1. You have some time now.
+Go enjoy a coffee.
+The build should take about 10-15 minutes.
+1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).
+1. For each phone/person you would like to support Loop on:
+    * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.